right-hand-boy/KMB-Online-Shop/README.md

 👋 Hi there!
-I'm biniyamm kefyalew, a passionate full-stack developer and computer engineering enthusiast based in bahirdar ethiopia.
+I'm biniyamm kefyalew, a passionate front developer and computer engineering enthusiast based in bahirdar ethiopia.
-With a solid foundation in computer engineering and a knack for creative problem-solving, I specialize in crafting robust and innovative software solutions that deliver exceptional user experiences.
+With a solid foundation in computer engineering and a knack for creative problem-solving,

-💻 As a full-stack developer, I'm well-versed in both front-end and back-end technologies.
+💻 As a front end developer, I'm well-versed in both front-end technologies.
-From designing intuitive user interfaces with HTML, CSS, and JavaScript to building scalable server-side applications using frameworks like Node.js and Django, I thrive on bringing ideas to life across the entire technology stack.
+From designing intuitive user interfaces with HTML, CSS,  JavaScript  and framework like react

-🛠️ My journey in computer engineering has equipped me with a deep understanding of software architecture, algorithms, and system design principles.
+🛠️ My journey in computer engineering  equipped me with a deep understanding of software architecture, algorithms, and system design principles.
 Whether it's optimizing database performance, implementing complex algorithms, or architecting scalable cloud-based solutions, I'm always eager to tackle new challenges and push the boundaries of what's possible.